-The Zoning Board of Adjustment and Planning Commission review process should ensure that the siting of buildings, roads and other structures have the least significant impact on agriculture.
+RECOMMENDED ACTIONS: The Development Review Board process should ensure that the sites of buildings, roads and other structures have the least significant impact on agriculture.
 An example might be to locate a proposed house along the edge of a field instead of in the middle thus preserving the field's agricultural potential.
+The Conservation Commission should hold workshops and distribute written materials on estate planning, the Use Valuation Program, and on creative ways to subdivide and develop land to minimize the impact on the agricultural resources.
+The Conservation Commission should examine ways to encourage farming in Peacham.